thin-edge/thin-edge.io/docs/src/tutorials/write-my-software-management-plugin.md

   This name is the name that has been used to install it and that needs to be used to remove it.
   - **version**: the version currently installed.
   This is a string that can only be interpreted in the context of the plugin.
+  >Note: If the version is not present for a module, then list can return only the module name without trailing tabulation.
 Given that your plugin is named `docker`, then the Software Management Agent calls

 ```shell